 Most transfers are not 'emergencies' and can go easily and safely to Montclair or San Dimas.
 We've developed relations with Labor & Delivery at both of these hospitals and have the practice to call ahead and fax the records before we even leave the birth center.
 Then you drive in your car, we go in ours but we arrive together and the midwives accompany you in to Labor & Delivery and remain with you until you are settled and remain with you depending on the circumstances.
 We always try to explain what to expect before we leave so you can mentally prepare.
 We're very thankful for the amazing nursing staff at both hospitals who welcome and care for our families so graciously.
 You won't shock them with your birth choices and they won't treat you unkindly.
 It's the ideal of what Midwifery care should be like!

 NOTE: During pandemic support people such as your midwives, friends and family are not being allowing in to Labor & Delivery but our hospitals and doctor will not separate Mamas and their partner or babies.

 APM has low transfer rates and even lower cesarean rates with good outcomes.

 Women who transfer most often are those who have had a prior cesarean section.
-Our VBAC rate is 72%.
+Our VBAC success rate is 72%.

 For women who have given birth vaginally before, the transfer rate is very low at 8% and the cesarean rate is 3%.
 The risk of a baby being transferred to the hospital is less than 3% of all births.

-Some other fun stats are that we've had 58% of all our babies be boys vs 42% of boys.
+Some other fun stats are that we've had 58% of all our babies be boys vs 42% of girls.
 The average infant weight is 7.9 pounds (3586 grams), 64% of all our births have been water births and 97.3% of all our mothers and babies are breastfeeding at 6 weeks postpartum.

 These figures are based on APM's MANA Stats.